trilinos/Trilinos/cmake/std/atdm/README.md

 * [cmake/std/atdm/examples/my-sems-rhel6-config/environment.sh](examples/my-sems-rhel6-config/environment.sh)

-which works on any SEMS RHEL6 machine similarly to the offically defined <a href="#sems-rhel6-environment">SEMS RHEL6 Environment</a>.
+which works on any SEMS RHEL6 machine similarly to the officially defined <a href="#sems-rhel6-environment">SEMS RHEL6 Environment</a>.

-To see how things can be specified look at examples of other `environment.sh` scripts in the offically defined configurations under:
+To see how things can be specified look at examples of other `environment.sh` scripts in the officially defined configurations under:

 * [cmake/std/atdm/<system_name>/](.)